One-Coat Stucco Base: Concentrate vs. Sanded Mixes Explained

 GET FREE ASSESSMENT2.
 The "Concentrate" Mix (Add Your Own Sand)

-This is the professional standard.
-An 80-90lb bag contains only the cement, fibers, and proprietary chemicals.
-You must add 200-240 lbs of plaster sand on-site.
+This is the professional standard for building entire homes.
+An 80lb bag of concentrate contains only the active ingredients: the Portland cement, fibers, and proprietary polymer chemicals.
+You must purchase bulk plaster sand locally and add it to the mixer yourself.

-If you use Concentrate, you become the chemist.
-Following the manufacturer's ratio is critical.
+If you use Concentrate, the plasterer becomes the chemist.
+Following the manufacturer's exact ratio is critical for structural integrity.

 - Concentrate: 1 Bag (80 lbs).

-- Mix Time: 3-5 minutes to activate the polymers.
+- Mix Time: 3 to 5 minutes minimum to properly activate the polymers and disperse the fibers.

-These mixes contain chopped fiberglass strands.
+These mixes rely heavily on chopped fiberglass strands for crack resistance.
 When mixing, do not over-water.
-If the mix is "soupy," the heavy sand will sink to the bottom and the lightweight fibers will float to the top, ruining the structural integrity of the wall.
-Aim for a "stiff peanut butter" consistency.
+If the mix becomes too "soupy," the heavy sand will sink to the bottom of the mixer, and the lightweight fiberglass strands will float to the top.
+This ruins the structural integrity of the mud.
+Aim for a thick, "stiff peanut butter" consistency so the fibers remain evenly suspended.

 Frequently Asked Questions About Stucco